-We would be subject to a 4% excise tax on the excess of such required distributions over the amounts actually distributed.
+The excise tax to which we would be subject is 4% of the excess of such required distributions over the amounts actually distributed.
 Any real estate investment trust taxable income and net capital gain on which this excise tax is imposed for any year is treated as an amount distributed during that year for purposes of calculating such tax.